trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

-When using ``KERBEROS`` Metastore authentication with impersonation, the principal specified by the ``hive.metastore.client.principal`` property must be allowed to impersonate the current Presto user, as discussed in the section :ref:`configuring-hadoop-impersonation`.
+When using ``KERBEROS`` Metastore authentication with impersonation, the principal specified by the ``hive.metastore.client.principal`` property must be allowed to impersonate the current Trino user, as discussed in the section :ref:`configuring-hadoop-impersonation`.

 The impersonation is applied when: